Diagram spaces, diagram spectra, and spectra of units: Comparison of infinite loop spaces of diagram spectra

 \section{Comparison of infinite loop spaces of diagram spectra}

 To compare symmetric spectra and orthogonal spectra, one uses the embedding of diagram categories $\Sigma \arr \cI$ defined by $\bn \mapsto \bR^n$.
-This induces a forgetful functor $\bbU \colon \cI \sS \arr \Sigma \sS$ with a left adjoint $\bbP \colon \Sigma \sS \arr \cI \sS$ defined by left Kan extension.
+This induces a forgetful functor $\bbU \colon \sI \sS \arr \Sigma \sS$ with a left adjoint $\bbP \colon \Sigma \sS \arr \sI \sS$ defined by left Kan extension.
 Similarly, the embedding $\bbI \arr \cI$ induces a forgetful functor $\bbU \colon \cI \sU \arr \bbI \sU$ with left adjoint $\bbP \colon \bbI \sU \arr \cI \sU$ defined by left Kan extension.
 Such left adjoints $\bbP$ are called prolongation functors.
 We recall the comparison results for diagram spectra, then state the analogous results for $\bbI$ and $\cI$ spaces.

-\begin{theorem}\cite{MMSS} The adjunction $(\bbP, \bbU) \colon \Sigma \sS \rightleftarrows \cI \sS$ gives a Quillen equivalence between the categories of symmetric spectra and orthogonal spectra, both considered with the stable model structure.
-The adjunction restricted to commutative monoids $(\bbP, \bbU) \colon \bC \Sigma \sS \rightleftarrows \bC \cI \sS$ is a Quillen equivalence between the categories of commutative symmetric ring spectra and commutative orthogonal ring spectra, both considered with the positive stable model structure. \end{theorem}
+\begin{theorem}\cite{MMSS} The adjunction $(\bbP, \bbU) \colon \Sigma \sS \rightleftarrows \sI \sS$ is a Quillen equivalence between the categories of symmetric spectra and orthogonal spectra, both considered with the stable model structure.
+The adjunction restricted to the subcategories of monoids, respectively commutative monoids, gives a Quillen equivalence between symmetric ring spectra and orthogonal ring spectra, respectively commutative symmetric ring spectra and commutative orthogonal ring spectra. \end{theorem}